shafy/shafyy/content/post/how-does-a-vr-headset-work-basics.md

 # Optical lenses and screens

-Unlike the 2D screens we are used to on our laptops and phones, a VR headset needs to our eyes and brain to think that we are in a different 3D virtual world.
+Unlike the 2D screens we are used to on our laptops and phones, a VR headset needs our eyes and brain to think that we are in a different 3D virtual world.
 This is done with optical lenses.

 Fundamentally, VR headsets use normal screens.
 For example, the Quest has an OLED screen, while the Oculus Rift S has an LCD screen.
 That screen is located only a couple of centimeters in front of your eyes, but the lenses distort the photons that are emitted from the screen, changing the path of the light and the angle they hit your eyes.
 Your brain uses a variety of cues to orient itself in space.
 VR headsets simulate these cues to create the feeling of immersion.